jaenrig-ifx/micropython/docs/psoc6/intro.rst

 Run your first script
 ---------------------

 Let's try now to run a MicroPython script.
-As a first example, you are turn on the board LED.
+As a first example, you will turn on the board LED.

 Copy the following code in the editor and click on run.

 .. code-block:: python